TheTrainingBoss/Sitefinity-Developers-Workshop/Working with Pages/readme.md

 ### List All Pages

-To list all the pages a Sitefinity website:
+To list all the pages in a Sitefinity website:

 1. Add a standard ASP.NET ListBox to the page.